Find the top 22 Machine Learning Books for beginners and advanced Machine Learning Professionals here!

 About the book:

 Though a rigorous and mathematically dense book, The Elements of Statistical Learning: Data Mining, Inference, and Prediction has a special emphasis on concepts rather than mathematics.
-With the liberal use of colour graphics, the book gives tons of examples to highlight the concepts.
+With the liberal use of color graphics, the book gives tons of examples to highlight the concepts.

 All three authors of the book are well-known Statistics Professors at Stanford University.
 Trevor Hastie, Robert Tibshirani, and Jerome Friedman are prominent researchers in this area: Hastie and Tibshirani developed generalized additive models and wrote a popular book of that title.

-In addition to having invented principal curves and surfaces, Author Hastie also wrote much of the statistical modelling software in S-PLUS.
+In addition to having invented principal curves and surfaces, Author Hastie also wrote much of the statistical modeling software in S-PLUS.
 Author Tibshirani, on the other hand, proposed the Lasso and is co-author of the very successful book: An Introduction to the Bootstrap.
 Author Friedman is the co-inventor of many data-mining tools including CART, MARS, and projection pursuit.

 Little wonder then that this book appears in the top 5 of our top Machine Learning books recommended for good learning.